johndrwood/fitcoin/README.md

 ---

 ### subscribe
-Subscribe to transaction evetns on a wallet.
+Subscribe to transaction events on a wallet.
 Requires a Websocket set up with `.load ws.js`.

 #### Parameters
 - wallet